How Long Do Brake Pads Last?

 The brakes are the most important safety feature of your car.
 Without them, you won’t be able to stop your car, and malfunctioning brakes can lead to serious accidents.
 The braking system is comprised of many different components: the brake pedal, brake disc rotor, and brake pads.
 If any of them start to go, that could limit the effectiveness of the whole system.

 That’s why you need to be mindful of each part’s longevity.
 If you’re curious as to how long brake pads last, you’re not alone.
-We’ll also explain how you can extend their life, and where to go if you need service near Stratham, Portsmouth, or Exeter.
+Many manufacturers say their brake pads can last between 30,000 and 70,000 miles, with some claiming theirs can last up to an impressive 100,000 miles.
+Continue reading to learn more about how you can extend their life, and where to go if you need service near Stratham, Portsmouth, or Exeter.
 Read all about brake pads below, and don’t hesitate to contact us if you have any questions.

 Estimating Brake Pad Life

 The lifespan of brake pads depends on varying factors, including personal driving style.
 Many manufacturers say their brake pads can last between 30,000 and 70,000 miles, with some claiming theirs can last up to an impressive 100,000 miles.
 This wide-ranging estimate is understandable, since brake pads come in different types and compositions, including:

 - Organic: Made from non-metallic fibers bonded into a composite material.
 Fillers get added to reduce noise and affect heat transfer.

 - Semi-metallic: A mix of organic material and metals like steel, copper, or iron.
 They’re harder than organic pads and are more resistant to heat.

 - Metallic: Formed from a mix of pressure-bonded metals.
 These were once used extensively in racing.